 - CBD oils currently sold as nutritional supplements in the UK are not considered CBPMs

-- Cannabis-based medicines may not be smoked as smoking cannabis makes it a Schedule 1 drug
+- Cannabis-based medicines may not be smoked as smoking weed makes it a Schedule 1 drug

-All CBPMs are considered unlicensed drugs, also known as specials.
-This is because they have not gone through the gold standard three-stage clinical trials necessary to prove correct dosage, efficacy, and safety of the licensed medication.
+All medical cannabis and medical cannabis products are considered unlicensed drugs, also known as specials.
+This is because they have not gone through the gold standard three-stage clinical trials necessary to prove the correct dosage, efficacy, and safety of the licensed medication.
 As a result, CBPMs can never be prescribed as a first-line drug, and are only considered after all existing licensed options and off label medication (licensed drugs approved for other conditions) have been exhausted.

-This is very frustrating for patients who believe that a CBPM product will help their illness or indeed have already found relief by taking cannabis acquired illegally or abroad.
+This is very frustrating for patients who believe that a cannabis product will help their illness or indeed have already found relief by taking marijuana acquired illegally or abroad.
 However, this is standard protocol for doctors prescribing unlicensed drugs.

-This is not the case for already approved cannabis-based drugs such as Sativex.
-Although the National Institute for Health and Care Excellence (NICE) has ruled that Sativex is not cost-effective and is therefore not available on the NHS as a treatment for pain and spasticity in multiple sclerosis.
+This is not the case for already approved cannabis-based drugs such as Sativex, although NICE has ruled that Sativex is not cost-effective and is therefore not available on the NHS as a treatment for pain and spasticity in multiple sclerosis.

 The NHS states: “As with prescribing any other unlicensed medicine, it is a clinical decision to determine the most appropriate medication or course of treatment to prescribe for a patient, having taken into account the patient, the clinical condition, the clinical evidence of efficacy and safety and the suitability of licensed medicines.”

-In effect, this means that if the prescribing specialist doctor believes there is sufficient proof of efficacy for CBPMs as a treatment for a particular condition, they may prescribe medical cannabis.
+In effect, this means that if the prescribing specialist doctor believes there is sufficient proof of efficacy for cannabis as a treatment for a particular condition, they may prescribe medical marijuana.